Buying

 What should I be paying?

 Given the headline specs, surprisingly little really.
-It's big, quick on the road and quicker at the charger.
-Spec includes all the driver assist, a heat pump, vehicle-to-load and an 18-speaker stereo.
-The front seats adjust electrically and are heated and fan-cooled.
+It's big, quick on the road and even quicker at the charger.
+Spec even on the entry level car includes all the driver assists, a heat pump, vehicle-to-load and the 18-speaker stereo.
+The front seats adjust electrically and are heated, ventilated and massaging.
 The rear ones are heated.
 The door handles pop out when you unlock.

-Now, the relationship between battery sizes and WTP range doesn't make the G6 look very efficient.
-But we found, at least in warm spring weather, that it does manage to get near the promise.
-Our figure of 3.8 mi/kWh isn't bad for a bulky crossover.
-It equates to 330 miles in the 87.5kWh version.
+Now, the relationship between battery sizes and WLTP range doesn't make the G6 look very efficient.
+But we found that the single motor version managed to get near the promise.
+Our figure of over 4.0mi/kWh isn't bad at all for a bulky crossover.
+Unfortunately in the same conditions we saw under 3.0mi/kWh in the twin motor, £49,990 Performance.
+Perhaps we were enjoying that 480bhp too often.

 The warranty is fairly strong: five years or 75,000 miles on the whole vehicle, eight/100k on the battery and high voltage equipment, and 12 years for body rust.